Texas–Texas A&M football rivalry

-The Texas–Texas A&M football rivalry is an American college football rivalry between the Texas Longhorns and the Texas A&M Aggies.
-The rivalry was played every year between 1915 and 2011, until A&M left the Big 12 Conference to join the Southeastern Conference during the 2010–12 Southeastern Conference realignment as a part of the wider 2010–2014 NCAA conference realignment.
-Texas currently leads the series 77–37–5.
-The rivalry resumed in 2024 when Texas joined the Southeastern Conference, and it is now played annually as part of the SEC's rivalry week at the end of the regular season.
+The Texas–Texas A&M football rivalry is an American intercollegiate football rivalry between the Texas Longhorns football team of the University of Texas at Austin and the Texas A&M Aggies football team of Texas A&M University.
+Both schools are the flagship institution of their respective university systems, the two largest in the state of Texas.
+The teams played the first intercollegiate football game in the state in 1894 and played annually from 1915 to 2011, when A&M left the Big 12 Conference to join the Southeastern Conference.
+The rivalry resumed in 2024 when Texas joined the SEC, and is once again played annually under the trademarked "Lone Star Showdown" moniker at the end of the regular season.

+The Longhorns have enjoyed sustained success against the Aggies throughout their history and currently lead the series 78–37–5.
+A&M's most successful stretch occurred from 1984 to 1994, with a 10–1 run.
+Historically the game was played on Thanksgiving day (90 times between 1900–2011) but has recently shifted to Black Friday.
+The rivalry has been described as "family vs. family" because players and fans of both teams belong to the same home state and often share personal, high school, or familial ties.
+As of 2026 it is tied for 10th most-played FBS series.

 History

 The first meeting was in 1894.
 By 1911, Texas led the series 15–4–2.
 The series went back and forth until 1939, with games overwhelmingly won by the home team, but Texas still led 27–15–4.
 UT Dominated the rivalry over the next 4 decades with a 36–7–1 record.
-A&M enjoyed their greatest success in the series thereafter from 1984–1994 with a 10–1 run.
+A&M enjoyed their greatest success in the series thereafter from 1984 to 1994 with a 10–1 run.
 From there on Texas won 12 of the last 17 between the two programs.

 In July 2011, A&M elected to join the Southeastern Conference beginning in 2012.
 The move to switch conferences resulted in the ending of the annual rivalry.
 On November 24, 2011, UT faced A&M in College Station in the final scheduled annual meeting.
 Texas won 27–25 on a field goal by Justin Tucker as time expired.
 In January 2013, a Texas state legislator filed a bill that would require them to play each other every year.
 The bill was referred to the House Committee on Higher Education on February 18, 2013.